Dr. O'Dowd: Production

 Most of the filming for Dr. O'Dowd took place at the Warner Bros. studios in Teddington, with outdoor sequences shot in Cumberland in north west England and in County Wicklow, Ireland.
 The filming was undertaken in the summer of 1939, concluding just after the start of World War II.
 Warner Bros. employed a number of different experts as advisers to ensure the film was realistic, including a doctor, a nurse, an angler and a billiards player.

 Dr. O'Dowd was the film debut for 13-year-old Peggy Cummins, who later starred in films such as Gun Crazy and The Night of the Demon.
 Cummins had caught the attention of film executives after appearing in a 1938 production named Let's Pretend in London, and this film was the beginning of a deal signed with Warner Bros.
-As part of an agreement with the London County Council, Cummins was limited to five house of filming per day and had to be supervised by a governess.
+As part of an agreement with the London County Council, Cummins was limited to five hours of filming per day and had to be supervised by a governess.
 The film was also a debut for her co-star Shaun Glenville, a music hall performer.
 This was only one of two film roles Glenville played in his career.